karandesai24/Spotify-clone-React.js-/README.md

 -Material UI for icons

--Spotify API for authentication and user data fetching
+-Spotify API for authentication and  fetching user's data

 -Firebase for deployment